How to Monetize a BlogBuilding an online brand can be lucrative if you do it right. Here are our top 13 tips for monetizing your blog.

 In general, though, we think Wix, Squarespace, WordPress, and Weebly top the charts for people looking to build a healthy, monetized blog.

 Even a basic WordPress plan allows you to implement monetization strategies for your blog (like affiliate linking and syndication).
-However, most basic site monetization features—like display ads—are only available with a Premium plan or higher.
+However, most basic site monetization features—like display ads—are available only with a Premium plan or higher.
 Translation: if you want to maximize your blog monetization, be prepared to pay more with WordPress.

 Let’s sum up